YourMobileGeek/100DaysOfCode2019/README.md

 * Day 89
   > Made one more variant in the fourier series.
 The thing is i wanted to make some illustrations with it like [here](https://www.youtube.com/watch?v=QVuU2YCwHjw).
 But my system can't really hold through that complex computation, that to in the browser.

+* Day 90
+  > Working with PHP today.
+Trying to make a feedback form system that stores the data in database and also mails you the copy of the form too.
+Completed a high fidelity prototype.
+Will see if i go any further in.